powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 The `regulatingControl` attributes are assigned at the end of the conversion process as the control could be remote and the `regulatingTerminal` could not be defined at the current step.
 See [Regulating Control For Generators](#regulating-control-for-generators)

+#### Asynchronous Machine

+Each `asynchronousMachine` component of the CGMES model creates a new load in the PowSyBl grid model that is attached to a voltage level.
+The attributes are:
+- `P0` One of these two values (`P` from the `stateVariablesPowerFlow` profile or `P` from the `steadyStateHypothesisPowerFlow` profile) is copied according to the import options.
+- `Q0` One of these tow values (`Q` from the `stateVariablesPowerFlow` profile or `Q` from the `steadyStateHypothesisPowerFlow` profile) is copied according to the import options.
+- `LoadType` It will be `FICTITIOUS` if the `Id` of the `energySource` contains the pattern `fict`.
+Otherwise `UNDEFINED`.

+If the import option `iidm.import.cgmes.profile-used-for-initial-state-values` is `SV` the active and reactive power of the load is copied from the `stateVariablesPowerFlow` profile.
+Otherwise if it is `SSH` will be copy from the `steadyStateHypothesisPowerFlow` profile.

+#### Synchronous Machine

+Each `synchronousMachine` of the CGMES model creates a new generator in the PowSyBl grid model attached to the voltage level container with the following attributes:
+- `MinP` The `minP` property is copied if it is defined, otherwise `-Double.MAX_VALUE`.
+- `MaxP` The `maxP` property is copied if it is defined, otherwise `Double.MAX_VALUE`.
+- `TargetP` The active power `P` from the `stateVariablesPowerFlow` profile or from the `steadyStateHypothesisPowerFlow` profile according with the import options and with the opposite sign as it is a target value.  `0.0` if both profiles are not defined.
+- `TargetQ` The reactive power `Q` from the `stateVariablesPowerFlow` profile or from the `steadyStateHypothesisPowerFlow` profile according with the import options and with the opposite sign. `0.0` if both profiles are not defined.
+- `EnergySource` It is obtained after processing the `generatingUnitType` property.
+- `RatedS` The value of the `ratedS` property is copied.

+A set of reactive power limits is defined (`MinMaxReactiveLimits` or `ReactiveCapabilityCurve`) by copying the value of the `xvalue`, `y1value` and `y2value` properties associated to the capability curve recorded in the `ReactiveCapabilityCurve` property.

+The generator is added as slack terminal if the `referencePriority` property is greater than `0.0` and if the `normalPF` property is defined then a new extension is added at the generator for recording the participation factor when distributed slack is enabled:
+- `withParticipate` Fixed to `true`.
+- `withDroop` The `normalPF` property is copied.

+The regulating attributes of the generator are defined at the end of the conversion process.
+See [Regulating Control For Generators](#regulating-control-for-generators)

 #### Shunt Compensator

 There is a one-to-one correspondence between CGMES and PowSyBl `shuntCompensators`.
 For each component of the CGMES model a new one is created in the PowSyBl grid model associated to the corresponding voltage level.
 The first step is to specify the `SectionCount`, then the shunt model that can be a linear model or a non-linear model and finally the `regulatingControl` attributes.